 The Ardennes, as with most of the wheels in this review is shallow and also have a V profile.
 So while it says HED on the rim and certainly rolls very well, don’t think you are getting an aero wheel just because of who makes it.

 There’s really is a lot to like about this wheel and while just about every other wheelset in this comparison was introduced or updated a couple years since this one was (2014), it still has a lot going for it except for its price.
-At $1000 and with few discounts to be found (Competitive Cyclist), you can consider it the luxury choice of wider alloy wheelsets.
+Discounted to $720 (Competitive Cyclist), you can consider it the luxury choice of wider alloy wheelsets.
 It performs well enough if not the best in this group but is one of the two most comfortable I’ve reviewed in this category.
 It is worry-free and if you are willing to spend a little more for it, is one that will add a little cache to your steed.

 Zipp 30 Course – Best for a combination of on and off-road riding

 The Zipp 30 Course is a wheelset you’ll want to check out if you ride off-road as much or more as you do on.
 It’s as wide and tall as any of the wheels in the wider group but it’s heavier by about 100 to 150 grams, an amount that you’ll begin to notice on the road especially when compared to other wheels that have similar rounded shapes and well rolling hubs.

 Off-road you can put on 25C or wider tires and lower the pressure to maximize comfort.
 You can do the same with most all the wheels in this wider group but the 30 Course’s excellent stiffness comes in handy when grinding up rough mountain roads or navigating holes and obstacles along on a bumpy, turny trail.